Email FacebookTwitterMenu burgerClose thin

 Once the government gets your tax return and processes your information, it officially approves you for a refund before sending off your money.
 Tax refund processing varies depending on the way that you file your taxes.

-Refunds for tax returns filed electronically are generally sent out less than 21 days after the IRS receives your information, though they can take up to 12 weeks to show up.
+Refunds for tax returns filed electronically are generally sent out less than 21 days after the IRS receives your information.
 Refunds for tax returns filed on paper often arrive between six and eight weeks.
 You could be wondering, “Why does my tax refund take so long to show up?”

 Delays can happen as a result of mistakes, budget cuts and overwhelmed tax preparers.
 The timelines that the IRS provides are only estimates, so it’s probably not a good idea to count on using a refund to make an important payment or purchase.
 In some cases, you might be tempted to take out a refund anticipation loan.
 Sure, you’ll get your money earlier.
 But as a consequence, you may have to pay a hefty fee and interest.